Businessman (film): Development

 Ram Gopal Varma signed Suriya for a multilingual action film titled The Businessman in May 2010, to be directed by Puri Jagannadh simultaneously in Telugu, Tamil and Hindi.
 The film's protagonist was supposed to be a South Indian coming to Mumbai and setting up a crime business using tact and intelligence to emerge as one of the biggest gangsters.
-The film's production was expected to begin in October 2010 once Suriya completed his part in 7aum Arivu (2011) and was scheduled for release in the summer of 2011.
+The film's production was expected to begin in October 2010 once Suriya completed his part in 7 Aum Arivu (2011) and was scheduled for release in the summer of 2011.
 Jagannadh stated in an interview that principal photography would begin in September 2010.
 It was speculated that the film was to be based on the real-life story of a gangster who had moved from the Cuddalore district of Tamil Nadu to Mumbai in the late 1960s.

 The film was revived later by R. R. Venkat later in January 2011 with a tagline "Guns do not need agreements".
 He signed Mahesh Babu as the protagonist who worked with Jagannadh in the past for Pokiri (2006).
 Venkat added that the film would be produced under the banner R. R. Movie Makers.
 Jagannadh completed the final draft of the film's script on 25 July 2011 during his stay at Bangkok, adding that he was inspired by Ram Gopal Varma.
 He stated that the pending pre-production work would begin in Hyderabad after a week.
 The film had its formal launch on 15 August 2011 with a small pooja ceremony conducted at Hyderabad.
 Shyam K. Naidu and S. Thaman were confirmed as the film's cinematographer and music director respectively.